 In both art and life, violinist Rachel Barton Pine has an extraordinary ability to connect with people.
 Celebrated as a leading interpreter of great classic and contemporary works, her performances combine her innate gift for emotional communication and her scholarly fascination with historical research.
 She plays with passion and conviction, thrilling audiences worldwide with her dazzling technique, lustrous tone, and infectious joy in music-making.

-Pine has appeared as a soloist with many prestigious ensembles including the Atlanta, Baltimore, Chicago, Dallas, Iceland, Montreal, New Zealand, San Diego, St. Louis, and Vienna Symphonies; the Buffalo, Calgary, Rochester, and Royal Philharmonics; the Louisville and Philadelphia Orchestras, the Royal Scottish Philharmonic, the Belgian and Russian National Orchestras; and the Israel, Mozarteum, and Scottish Chamber Orchestras.
-She has worked with many renowned conductors including John Nelson, Zubin Mehta, Erich Leinsdorf, Neeme Järvi, Marin Alsop, Placido Domingo, and Semyon Bychkov, and collaborators including Daniel Barenboim, Christoph Eschenbach, and William Warfield.
+Pine has appeared as a soloist with many prestigious ensembles including the Atlanta, Baltimore, Chicago, Dallas, Iceland, Montreal, New Zealand, San Diego, St. Louis and Vienna Symphonies; the Buffalo, Calgary, Rochester and Royal Philharmonics; the Louisville and Philadelphia Orchestras, the Royal Scottish Philharmonic, the Belgian and Russian National Orchestras; and the Israel, Mozarteum and Scottish Chamber Orchestras.
+She has worked with many renowned conductors including John Nelson, Zubin Mehta, Erich Leinsdorf, Neeme Järvi, Marin Alsop, Placido Domingo, and Semyon Bychkov, and with prestigious collaborators including Daniel Barenboim, Christoph Eschenbach, and William Warfield.

-The many contemporary composers with whom she has collaborated include David Chesky, Billy Childs, John Corigliano, Joe Deninzon, Mohammed Fairouz, Luis Jorge González, Earl Maneein, Daniel Bernard Roumain, José Serebrier, and Augusta Read Thomas.
-She has premiered concertos written for her by Fairouz (Alabama Symphony), Maneein (Phoenix Symphony), and the Canadian composer Marcus Goddard (Vancouver Symphony).
-She offered the Panamanian premiere of Roque Cordero’s 1962 Violin Concerto in 2010.
-In 2009, she gave the world premiere of the last movement of Samuel Barber’s long-lost 1928 Violin Sonata, as well as a sonata fragment by Beethoven in 2005.
+Among numerous contemporary composers with whom she has collaborated are David Chesky, Billy Childs, John Corigliano, Joe Deninzon, Mohammed Fairouz, Luis Jorge González, Earl Maneein, Daniel Bernard Roumain, José Serebrier, and Augusta Read Thomas.
+She has premiered concertos written for her by Fairouz, Maneein, and the Canadian composer Marcus Goddard, and performed the Panamanian premiere of Roque Cordero's 1962 Violin Concerto.
+She also gave the world premiere of the last movement of Samuel Barber's long-lost 1928 Violin Sonata, as well as of a sonata fragment by Beethoven in 2005.

-Pine has a prolific discography of 37 albums on the Avie, Cedille, Warner Classics, and Dorian labels.
-She began an exploration of beloved violin concertos and the concertos that inspired them with Brahms and Joachim Violin Concertos, recorded with the Chicago Symphony Orchestra and conductor Carlos Kalmar, and followed by Beethoven and Clement Violin Concertos.
-Pine’s Elgar & Bruch Violin Concertos, recorded with Maestro Andrew Litton and the BBC Symphony Orchestra, pays homage to the late Sir Neville Marriner, who was originally scheduled to record it with Rachel.
-It was to be Marriner’s first recording of the Elgar, an especially meaningful project as his teacher Billy Reed had collaborated closely with Elgar on its creation.
-Pine and Sir Neville previously recorded Mozart: Complete Violin Concertos with the Academy of St Martin in the Fields, which charted at number three on the classical charts.
-Pine’s Testament: Complete Sonatas and Partitas for Solo Violin by Johann Sebastian Bach and Violin Lullabies debuted at number one on the classical chart.
-Her Bel Canto Paganini hit number three.
+Pine has a prolific discography, with 38 albums on the Avie, Cedille, Warner Classics, and Dorian labels.
+Her recordings with some of the world’s most prestigious ensembles and conductors include the Brahms and Joachim Violin Concertos (Carlos Kalmar and the Chicago Symphony Orchestra), and Elgar & Bruch Violin Concertos (Andrew Litton and the BBC Symphony Orchestra), which pays homage to Sir Neville Marriner.
+Pine and Sir Neville’s Mozart: Complete Violin Concertos with the Academy of St Martin in the Fields charted at number three on the classical charts.
+Pine’s Testament: Complete Sonatas and Partitas for Solo Violin by Johann Sebastian Bach and Violin Lullabies debuted at number one on the classical chart and her Bel Canto Paganini hit number three.

 Pine holds prizes from several of the world’s leading competitions, including a gold medal at the 1992 J.S.
 Bach International Violin Competition in Leipzig, Germany.
-Her Rachel Barton Pine Foundation assists young artists through various projects, including the Instrument Loan Program, Grants for Education and Career, Global HeartStrings (supporting musicians in developing countries), and Music by Black Composers.
+Her Rachel Barton Pine Foundation assists young artists through various projects.
 She performs on the “ex-Bazzini, ex-Soldat” Joseph Guarnerius del Gesu (Cremona, 1742), on lifetime loan from her patron.